-Most of these issues will be fixed on the new website and we will make another full assessment when it launches, likely to be in spring 2021.
+Most of these issues will be fixed on the new website and we will make another full assessment when it launches, likely to be in late 2021.
 Our new website will be similar in design to, and will meet the same accessibility standards as, this local authority example: https://chiltern.gov.uk.

 Images and buttons